robert-hh/Micropython-Editor/README.md

 **2.23** Change the End key to toggle between end-of-line and end-of-code

 **2.24** Changed the Paste key in line edit mode, in that it pastes the word under the cursor of the active window.

+**2.25** Version number is shown with redraw command, and thus at startup and window change